RGLab/MAST/README.md

 New Features and announcements
 ------------
-- MAST has been ported to use `SummarizedExperiment` under the hood, and is in [Bioconductor](http://bioconductor.org/packages/release/bioc/html/MAST.html).
+- MAST has been ported to use `SingleCellExperiment` under the hood, and is in [Bioconductor](http://bioconductor.org/packages/release/bioc/html/MAST.html).
-The main difference is that the data container is now transposed to follow bioconductor standards.
+- We now make an effort to track assay contents (counts vs log counts).
+This should facilitate interaction with Scater and SCRAN.
 The older version will remain accessible under branch *MASTClassic*

 Getting Help
 ----------------
+For general questions, please submit a question to the [bioconductor support site](https://support.bioconductor.org/t/MAST/) so that others can benefit from the discussion.

 For bug reports (something seems broken): open a bug report [here](https://github.com/RGLab/MAST/issues).
-For general questions, please submit a question to the [bioconductor support site](https://support.bioconductor.org/t/MAST/) so that others can benefit from the discussion.

 Citation
 ----------------